Xiao-I Corporation (AIXI) Investigation: Bronstein, Gewirtz & Grossman, LLC Encourages Investors to Seek Compensation for Alleged Wrongdoings

 NEW YORK, Aug.
-01, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Xiao-I Corporation (“Xiao-I” or “the Company”) (NASDAQ: AIXI).
+07, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Xiao-I Corporation (“Xiao-I” or “the Company”) (NASDAQ: AIXI).
 Investors who purchased Xiao-I securities are encouraged to obtain additional information and assist the investigation by visiting the firm’s site: bgandg.com/AIXI.

 Investigation Details